BlqzingIce/MultiplayerInfo/README.md

 - **Nicknames**
 Customize the usernames of players in your lobby as you see fit!
+(Note: Nicknames are only visible to you, changing your nickname does not change how other people see your username.)
 Some username displays make take a while to change after setting a nickname.

 ## How To Install